Women's College Soccer Recruiting — RosterWise™

 International recruiting in women’s soccer

 International recruiting is a factor in women’s college soccer, though generally less prominent than in the men’s game.
 Some D1 programs recruit internationally to fill specific roster needs; others build almost entirely from domestic talent.
-These patterns vary by conference and by program, and RosterWise tracks them at every school.
+These patterns vary by conference and by program, and RosterWise tracks them at every school through our roster intelligence methodology.

 The earlier timeline: context and perspective